PraveenGeorgeRyan/Pokemon_Explorer/README.md

 1. **Component Reusability**: Creating modular components that can be reused throughout the application
 2. **Type Safety**: Using TypeScript to ensure type correctness and improve developer experience
 3. **Performance Optimization**: Implementing efficient data fetching and rendering strategies
-4. **User Experience**: Designing an intuitive and visually appealing interface
+4. **User Experience**: Designing an intuitive and visually appealing interface with real-time feedback
 5. **Code Quality**: Writing clean, maintainable code with proper documentation
+6. **Accessibility**: Ensuring the application is accessible to all users

-## Deployment
+## Key Features Implementation

-The application was deployed to Vercel with minimal configuration.
+### Real-time Search
+- The search functionality filters Pokémon as the user types
+- Search results appear in a dropdown with a maximum of 3 results to prevent UI clutter
+- Results are properly positioned with appropriate z-index to avoid overlapping with other elements

+### Interactive UI
+- Loading spinner appears during data fetching operations
+- Pokémon cards have hover effects for better interaction feedback
+- Pokémon detail page includes interactive elements like tabs and animations

 ## Future Enhancements

 - Add pagination for browsing more Pokémon
 - Implement advanced filtering by type, ability, etc.
 - Add favorites functionality with local storage
-- Implement server-side rendering for improved SEO and performance
+- Add unit and integration tests

 ## Acknowledgements